joelhooks/egghead-workshop-0916c/project-seed/README.md

 ## Up & Running
 This project uses [node.js](http://nodejs.org/).
 You will need to install node.
 The `node -v` should be >= 4.0 and `npm -v` should be >= 3.0.

 > **NOTE** the 4.x LTS version of node does *not* install npm version 3.x!
-Install node 5.0 or upgrade npm!
+Install node 6.x or upgrade npm!

   We will need some global libraries.

   * `npm install -g gulp`
   * `npm install -g karma-cli`

-With node and these global dependencies installed, run `npm install` from the project directory.
+With node and these global dependencies installed, run `2` from the project directory.
 This will install the local dependencies the project relies on.

 Once npm has installed your dependencies, you can now run the build with the `npm start` command in the project directory.
 This launches a sequence of tasks and starts a local web server on port 3444 (http://localhost:3444).